calum4/personal-website/README.md

 - strip comments from config file on production builds
 - dont take focus if highlighting text

+1. Copy `config.example.json` to `config.json` and configure the application as you desire.
+Fields beginning with `__comment` describe the related non-comment field.

 # PersonalWebsite

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.6.